 Proposal for a revision of the current rules

 On December 18, 2013, the European Commission presented the long awaited new proposal for a revision of the current Novel Foods Regulation 258/97.
 The main objectives of the draft regulation are to replace the current mutual recognition system with an EU centralized authorization procedure, to establish a simplified authorization procedure for traditional foods with a history of safe use from third countries, the establishment of an EU list of authorized novel foods and to update the current provisions for novel foods in line with new technological – e.g. nanotechnology – and scientific developments.
 Authorizations would be generic but the draft regulation provides for a 5-year data protection period under certain conditions.
 For detailed information please see GAIN report “Proposal for a New Novel Foods Framework Regulation”.
+The Novel Foods proposal follows the ordinary legislative procedure (ex co-decision) and is expected to be adopted in 2015.

 A Commission proposal for a new Novel Foods Regulation, presented in 2008 to the European Parliament (EP) and Council, could not be adopted because it failed to win the required consensus in the co-decision process.
 In March 2011, in the final phase of the co-decision process, the EP and Council were unable to reach agreement over amendments on cloning that the EP wanted to introduce.
 Although the EP and Council disagreed on the introduction of mandatory labeling requirements for all foods from animal clones and offspring, both parties agreed on the need for separate legislation on cloning outside of the scope of the Novel Foods Regulation.
 On December 18, 2013, the Commission presented a new Novel Foods proposal together with two legislative proposals on animal cloning.
 For more information on the animal cloning proposals see http://www.usda-eu.org/topics/animal-cloning/.